macCesar/laravel-glide-enhanced/README.md

 - `HasImages` trait for Eloquent models
 - `ImageProcessor` facade for easy access

+## Current Limitations

+- The package currently works only with local files (using the 'local' and 'public' disks)
+- External storage services like AWS S3 are not fully supported for image processing
+- URLs from external services are recognized but cannot be dynamically processed

 ## Installation

 You can install the package via composer: